IBM/extract-audio-from-video/README.md

-# Extract Audio from Video and store it in Cloud Object Storage
+# Extract audio from video and store it in Cloud Object Storage

 This Code Pattern is part of the series [Extracting Textual Insights from Videos with IBM Watson]()